Hearing screening beyond the clinic: Childhood cancer survivors’ perspectives on a novel hearing screening program

 Purpose

 Childhood cancer survivors (CCS) are at risk for late effects including hearing loss due to ototoxic treatments.
 It is crucial to detect late effects like hearing loss early, but many adult CCS do not attend recommended follow-up care due to barriers such as accessibility and emotional concerns associated with revisiting medical facilities.
 To address those barriers, the HEAR-study piloted a new hearing screening program leveraging the extensive network of hearing aid shops across Switzerland.
-This study explored perceptions of CCS about this novel screening program.
+This study explored perspectives of CCS on this novel screening program.

 Methods